djperrefort/fig-tree/docs/deployment_guide/configuration.md

 ## Database Settings

-Fig-Tree supports multiple database backends, including Sqlite and Postgres.
+Fig-Tree supports multiple database backends, including SQLite and Postgres.
-In general, Sqlite is only recommended for use in development settings or for small deployments.
+In general, SQLite is only recommended for use in development settings or for small deployments.
 Postgres is the suggested database for use in production.
 Database connection settings are configured using the variables listed below.